tokiwi/fairelection/README.md

 This way, the winning group of candidates will be satisfying the criteria chosen by the user, while respecting the democratic choice of members.
 The algorithm provides a mathematical guarantee that the winning group is the one that obtains the most votes while respecting the criteria.

-The mathematical method was developed together with the EPFL for the primary of the “Appel Citoyen” movement in Valais in 2018.
-This approach has been the subject of several academic contributions, underlining its character as a technological novelty with a high potential for disruption.
-This short movie explains the way the algorithm works.

-This tool offers a solution to the following challenges:

-It offers parties and organisations a tool to bring transparency and trust into the selection process of candidates.
-The discussion on criteria of representation is distinct from the nominal choice of candidates, which allows for quality participation: first the criteria, second the people.
-It offers party members, party supporters and the general public (if the party holds open primaries), the opportunity to choose a fair representation and determine the desired criteria.
-The discussion on representation becomes a public discussion, thus contributing to stronger legitimacy of candidate lists and party elections.
-By making the implementation of representation choices easier and more transparent, the tool contributes to equal opportunities in politics.
-Candidates from under-represented groups have a better chance of being nominated as candidates.

 The platform FairElection is available here : https://fairelection.ch

 ## Solver